OceanLeonAI/learngit/readme.txt

-Git is a version of control system
+Git is a distributed version of control system

-Git is free soft
+Git is free software